 Function of etcupdate is essentially the same, pre-buildworld option remains -p for this step.

-Should you see the message below, which can appear,
+Should you see a message like below, which can appear,

 At installworld Make: "/usr/src/Makefile" line 360: Check your date/time